 - Describe and document the functional impact of the disability; and

-- Assist Disability Services in establishing the need for and design of accommodations.
+- Assist Accessibility Services in establishing the need for and design of accommodations.

 Documentation should be as descriptive as possible and should include the following information:

 - A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the original diagnosis;

 - A description of the diagnostic tests, methods, and/or criteria used;